 The Ultimate Ears Hyper Boom takes your bass to a different level, as according to the company, it’s got six and a half times the bass that you get with the Megaboom 3.
-This is loud enough to rock a full house party, and with a 24 hour battery life, the portable speaker will make sure that everyone keeps dancing until the break of dawn.
-The big speaker is also water resistant to a certain degree, so it won’t let you down if you’re planning to host a pool party.
-Is it one of the best bluetooth speakers around?
+This is loud enough to rock a full house party, and with 24-hour battery life, the portable speaker will make sure that everyone keeps dancing until the break of dawn.
+The big speaker is also water-resistant to a certain degree, so it won’t let you down if you’re planning to host a pool party.
+Is it one of the best Bluetooth speakers around?
 Find out by getting to the end of this UE Hyperboom review.

-For those who aren’t comfortable with the large space that big party speakers are likely to take-up, the UE Hyperboom could be a worthy alternative to consider.
-It’s a portable bluetooth speaker that’s heavy on the bass, and with added features like adaptive eq, a 24-hour battery life and good water resistance, it blows a lot of its competition out of the water.
+For those who aren’t comfortable with the large space that big party speakers are likely to take up, the UE Hyperboom could be a worthy alternative to consider.
+It’s a portable Bluetooth speaker that’s heavy on the bass, and with added features like adaptive eq, a 24-hour battery life, and good water resistance, it blows a lot of its competition out of the water.
 What about a speaker that can float, offers big bass 360 sound, and is dustproof?
 Read the UE Wonderboom 2 review.